ardanlabs/gotraining/topics/go/README.md

 _"Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan_

+_"Debuggers don't remove bugs.
+They only show them in slow motion." - Unknown_

 **Resources:**

 [The Magical Number Seven, Plus or Minus Two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) - Wikipedia